 If you forget your password, you can clear it by erasing the CMOS Real Time Clock (RTC) RAM.
 The RAM data containing the password information is powered by the onboard button cell battery.
 If you need to erase the CMOS RAM, unplug the all the power cables and remove the button cell battery.
-Re-install the battery after about 2 seconds, then power up the system.
-Refer to section "2.1 Managing and updating your BIOS" on how to update the BIOS.
+Reinstall the battery after about 2 seconds, then power up the system.
+Refer to section "1.11.2 Clear RTC RAM" on how to clear the RTC RAM.